THE FIRST RESURRECTION

-It is my belief that when the Apostle Paul told us attaining to the resurrection was his foremost goal, and that he was laying all else aside in order to attain to this goal, he was speaking of the first resurrection of the dead.
+I believe that when the Apostle Paul told us that attaining to the resurrection was his foremost goal, and that he was laying all else aside in order to attain to this goal, he was speaking of the first resurrection of the dead.

 I want to know Christ and the power of his resurrection and the fellowship of sharing in his sufferings, becoming like him in his death, and so, somehow, to attain to the resurrection from the dead.
 (Philippians 3:10,11)

 The Lord Jesus said that all who are in the graves will hear His voice and come forth.